Skip to main content

 • under the direction of the foreign principal.

-Purpose of the activity: political or governmental influence
+For the purpose of political or governmental influence

-Certain types of registrable activities undertaken in Australia on behalf of a foreign principal are only registrable if they are undertaken for the purpose of political or governmental influence.
-This happens when the sole, primary or substantial purpose of the activity is to influence any of the following processes in relation to:
+Certain activities undertaken in Australia on behalf of a foreign principal are only registrable if they are undertaken for the purpose of political or governmental influence.
+This happens when a substantial purpose of the activity is to influence any of the following processes in relation to:

 • a federal election, referendum, vote or survey